 Las Vegas is a transient town, and the Fremont area has an entire street dedicated to seedy wedding chapels.
 If you’re only knowledge of Las Vegas comes from pop culture, then you might think marriage is a taboo topic here.
 It’s not, but it IS a great location to celebrate your marriage.
 And if you decide to celebrate your marriage in Las Vegas, it would be a good idea to consider hiring a Las Vegas portrait photographer.
 Not only will you have professional photographs to show your friends and family, but you’ll also have them to document memories that will last a lifetime.

-In typical Christian Purdie Photography fashion, we arrived to the shoot around 30 minutes early to scope out the best backdrops.
+In typical Christian Purdie Photography fashion, we arrived at the shoot around 30 minutes early to scope out the best backdrops.
 After we decided where we wanted to shoot, we mapped out a game plan to make the most of our client’s time.
 It’s crucial to always keep the client’s best interest in mind when shooting portrait photographs.
 They hired you for a reason, and it’s important that you leave a good impression.
 Also, when you’re canvassing an area for prime photography, keep in mind the nature of your subjects.
 What area will make them look best?
 Does your setting really capture their essence?

 Where to Shoot on the Strip